ForgeRock/exampleOAuth2Clients/node-openid-client/nodejs-oauth2-client.md

 > Note that an authorization server acting as an [OpenID provider](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) may expose the resource owner profile information over the [UserInfo Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) and in this way, introduce an additional instance of a resource server.

 The extent of the authorization associated with an access token is defined in its scope, which is normally expressed via a set of space-delimited string values.
 These values are interpreted by the resource server, and may be presented in an understandable way to the resource owner—for authorization.
 In the most common OAuth 2.0 use, the resource owner is a user, and the client is an application developed by a _third party_, the entity which does not initially have access to the user's data.
 An action is typically required from the user to give their consent for authorizing the third-party client with the scopes it needs.
-Authorizing all the scopes that the client currently needs in a single request will likely constitute for a better user experience, because trips to authorization server and back in the front channel may interrupt the user's activities and should probably be minimized.
+Authorizing all the scopes that the client currently needs in a single request will likely constitute for a better user experience, because trips to the authorization server and back in the front channel may interrupt the user's activities and should probably be minimized.

 > A _first-party_ application, managed by the same business entity as the one that controls the authorization system and maintains access to the user data, may not need to ask its users for explicit authorization consent; such an application may rely solely on the user's authentication.
 However, one can argue that OAuth 2.0 mostly aims to help with the business expansion by allowing third-party clients to access the first-party APIs.